The stock market has been super volatile – How can I make sense of it?

 What factors might affect stock volatility going forward?

-Virtually anything could affect the stock market, from rising levels of unemployment to additional relief packages passed by Congress.
+Virtually anything can affect the stock market, from rising levels of unemployment to additional relief packages passed by Congress.
 A potentially rough earnings season could also throw a wrench into stock prices – Or perhaps a vaccine becomes available and none of that happens.
 How you approach volatility depends on your financial portfolio, what information you trust, and how you interpret your findings.